Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 Being kind is so important in so many ways, it can prevent childhood and adult mental health issues ,the cost to the community is staggering both financially and emotionally this can be sexual abuse, school bullying etc. etc.

-The funds will go to help feeding the homeless in Launceston as well, and showing acts of kindness which will be transparent through our Fa
+The funds will go to help feeding the homeless in Launceston as well, and showing acts of kindness.

 Please donate your bottles to support Gran’s Van’s ongoing mobile food service which provides meals to those in need in the Devonport community Sunday to Friday.